Opio, Alpes-Maritimes

-Opio (/fr/; Opiá) is a commune in the Alpes-Maritimes department in southeastern France situated near Grasse.
+Opio (/fr/; Úpia) is a commune in the Alpes-Maritimes department in southeastern France situated near Grasse.

 Personalities

 Coluche died in Opio at the age of 41, when his motorcycle crashed into a lorry.

 Serbian triple agent Duško Popov died in Opio on 10 August 1981, aged 69.

+Rear Admiral Clive Golding has a Villa on the outskirts of the village.